allenfrostline/Parallel-Job-AI/chat.md

 As for Flappybird, I find this [repository](https://enhuiz.github.io/flappybird-ql/).
 The author used javascript but the result is fascinating.
 It takes less than 2 min to converge.

 I'm now really reading through the `sS.py` file.

+---

+July 6, NIcky

+Its ok to remove the communications file after you have read it.

+I'll check the flappybird files.
+2 minutes is impressive.

+Let me know if you have questions about the ss.py file.
+I wanted to see how far I can get with this inventory model, because I know the optimal policy, so it is easy to provide the RA (reinforcement algo) with a hint on what a good policy should be.